-David Brunner and his co-founder Anupriya Ankolekar have spent the better part of the last twenty years applying PhD level AI and systems design to find ways to add value to sellers and simplify their day-to-day workflow.
-Their approach differs from most of the sales enablement, engagement, and readiness solutions in the market today.
+Me and my co-founder Anupriya Ankolekar have spent the better part of the last twenty years applying PhD level AI and systems design to find ways to add value to sellers and simplify their day-to-day workflow.
+This approach differs from most of the sales enablement, engagement, and readiness solutions in the market today.
 They focus their AI on learning about the priorities of salespeople, and then what information, insights and resources are most useful to them in achieving those priorities.
-They call this approach People-Facing AI.
+We call this approach People-Facing AI.

 Many sales enablement and engagement platforms have focused on automating low-value tasks and tactics – sending emails, or running sales cadences.
 Brunner chose to start at the other end of the spectrum by augmenting and enhancing the value of sales interactions.
 This is regarded as the biggest opportunity for technology to improve selling performance, by far, according to interviews with hundreds of growth leaders in the book Revenue Operations.

-These three foundational “data food groups” may not be sexy in a world where the average organization has a dozen or more sources of customer engagement, seller activity, product usage and financial transaction data from their first party systems, third party partners and Iot embedded in products.
-But Brunner understands there is a difference between big data and actionable insights.
-He’s also mindful that while all that information can better inform the sales process and improve the customer experience – it can lead to information overload.
+These three foundational “data food groups” may not be sexy in a world where the average organization has a dozen or more sources of customer engagement, seller activity, product usage and financial transaction data from their first party systems, third party partners and Iot embedded in products. it’s important to understand there is a difference between big data and actionable insights.
+Sales leaders also need to be mindful that while all that information can better inform the sales process and improve the customer experience – it can lead to information overload.

 Jill Billhorn, the SVP of Corporate Sales at CDW believes this notion of People-Facing AI is an important key helping sellers to keep up with the velocity of selling and the digital customer.
 “The more sophisticated our selling model becomes, the more resources our sellers need to find or pull to prepare for or follow up on sales calls,” says Jill Billhorn.
 “You’ve got to gather many things – plays, references, case studies, industry expertise, customer intelligence, facts – and it can be exhausting.
 We spend too much time not fully engaging the customer or adding value.”